 In 1998, a Japanese delegation in India presented this version: "At that time, Hiroshima's population was 400,000, of which 140,000 died by the end of 1945, 90 per cent of them within a week of the explosion."
 So far, so good--that tracks other recent Japanese estimates.
 But the statement continues: "People continue to die even today, from the after-effects of radiation....
 As of , there were 202,118 registered deaths due to the Hiroshima bombing."
 So here we have 62,000 deaths added to the total, with the count continuing at least into 1998.
 Clearly we are in an entirely different field by now.
 A 21-year-old in 1945 would have been 74 in 1998, and therefore have already lived past his normal life expectancy!

 It's true that lives were shortened by the blast--but then, they were shortened by the war itself, and especially by the malnutrition that was general in Japan in 1945.
 Even if that hypothetical 21-year-old, laid to rest in 1998, would have otherwise lived into his eighties or even nineties, can we fairly attribute his death to Little Boy?
-After all, nobody is counting the American prisoners of war who have died in the past ten years, and calling them fatalities of the Japanese PW system.
+After all, nobody is counting the American prisoners of war who have died in the past fifteen or twenty years, and retroactively including them among those killed by the Japanese PW system.

 In refreshing contrast to the accelerating figures published above, the City of Hiroshima sponsored a project called Actual Status Survey of Atomic Bomb Survivors.
 Conducted from 1979 to 1999, the survey gathered the names of 88,800 individuals present in Hiroshima at the beginning of August 1945 who died before the end of that year--a figure remarkably close to the 90,000 dead that American and Japanese researchers estimated in 1946.
 The survey, alas, is no longer available online, and it dealt only with deaths, not specifically deaths due to Little Boy.
 Obviously some Hiroshima residents died from other causes; just as certainly, some or many died who will never be known.